rytvee/weatherforecastapp/README.md

-# tic-tac-toe Game
+# weatherapp

-A simpe browser-based tic-tac-toe game built with HTML and JavaScript.
+A simpe browser-based weather forecast app built with HTML, JavaScript and WeatherAPI

 ## Demo